 6. Get the Best View of Reykjavik City

 The Observation Deck on Perlan’s 4th floor completely encircles the dome of Perlan, providing an unbroken and breathtaking 360° view over the Reykjavik area.
 There are lots of informational signs indicating the names of points of interest on the horizon.
 You can see the landmarks of Reykjavik city, Mount Keilir – a cone-shaped volcanic mountain, and the Snæfellsjökull Glacier, to name just a few.

 On a beautiful day, you can take magnificent photos of Reykjavik from the 360-degree Observation Deck.
 This is one of the best viewpoints in Reykjavik because you can also see the stunning landscapes of the surroundings.

 Adults need a ticket to enter the Observation Deck, but it’s included in all of the Perlan museum tickets.

 Good to know: Inside Perlan, there is also a restaurant with huge glass windows and fantastic views.
 It’s a great place to have lunch or dinner, or just get a cup of coffee with some cake.

 7. Enjoy Reykjavik All Year Round

 As you might already know, Iceland is famous for its ever-changing weather and with the best will in the world, none of us enjoy sightseeing in the rain.
-Furthermore, Iceland also has very short daylight hours in winter (just 3-4 hours if you visit in December-January).
+Furthermore, if you are visiting Iceland in winter, you have very limited daylight (just 3-4 hours if you visit in December-January).
 So it’s not always possible to enjoy Iceland to the fullest…

 Perlan, however, allows you to enjoy the many cultural and geological aspects of Iceland all year round and in any weather.